daltyboy11/vocab/readme.md

 > The limits of my language mean the limits of my world.
   - Ludwig Wittgenstein

-This quote has several interpretations but my preferred one (taken out of context from Wittgenstein's philosophy) is this: We use language to express ideas and reason about the world.
+This quote has several interpretations but my personal interpretation (taken out of context from Wittgenstein's philosophy) is this:

+We use language to express ideas and reason about the world.
 Knowing and using more words can improve the clarity and precision of those thoughts and ideas, thus improving our clarity and precision when reasoning about the world.

 Conveying your thoughts clearly and precisely to others is an excellent skill to have; one everyone can improve on.
 Doesn't it suck when you stumble in the